Skip to main content

 Benefits of TLS-Encrypted Email

-TLS is good for stopping unauthorised access to emails while they move from one server to another.
+TLS helps stop unauthorised access to emails while they move from one server to another.

-It doesn’t offer end-to-end encryption (covering messages throughout their journey), but it helps solve a few email security problems.
+It does not offer end-to-end encryption (covering messages throughout their journey), but it helps solve a few email security problems.

 Protection from Eavesdropping and Men-in-the-Middle